Garrett-and-William/FitnessTrackr/README.md

 --Done--see a list of all public routines showing:
---Done--The routine name, goal, and creator's username --A list of activities for the routine, including their name, description, and duration and/or count
+--Done--The routine name, goal, and creator's username --Done--A list of activities for the routine, including their name, description, and duration and/or count

 As a registered user on the My Routines tab, I want to:

---be shown a form to create a new routine
+--Done--be shown a form to create a new routine

     the form should have text fields for name and goal

 --for each routine which is owned by me I should
-        be able to update the name and goal for the routine be able to delete the entire routine be able to add an activity to a routine via a small form which has a dropdown for all activities, an inputs for count and duration be able to update the duration or count of any activity on the routine be able to remove any activity from the routine
+        be able to update the name and goal for the routine --done--be able to delete the entire routine be able to add an activity to a routine via a small form which has a dropdown for all activities, an inputs for count and duration
+        --done--be able to update the duration or count of any activity on the routine be able to remove any activity from the routine

 4)Activities

 As an unregistered visitor on the Activities tab, I want to:

---see a list of all activities which have been created
+--Done--see a list of all activities which have been created

 As a registered user on the Activities tab, I want to:

---be shown a form to create a new activity (by name and description) --be shown an error if the activity already exists
+--Done--be shown a form to create a new activity (by name and description) --Done--be shown an error if the activity already exists

 BONUS--STRETCH GOALS